Dr Emma Butler-Way BA(Hons) English Literature, MA Literary Studies, PhD (Aberystwyth University), PGCTHE, FHEA

 Contact Details

-My PhD research focused on British sensation fiction of the 1860s, with a specific focus on how it interacts with contemporary fashion narratives.
-My current research is broadly focused on Victorian and Neo-Victorian Fiction, and textual representations of the corset and, by extension, the female body.
+I hold a PhD in English Literature from Aberystwyth University - my PhD research focused on British sensation fiction of the 1860s, with a specific focus on how it interacts with contemporary fashion narratives.
+My current research is broadly focused on representations of the corset (and, by extension, the female body) in Victorian and Neo-Victorian Fiction.

 Publications